amcrisan/UnnamedBiomarkerProject/README.md

 # Unnamed Biomarker Project

 This is the developement repository for a biomarker selection method that currently has no name.
 It's code name is "modified lefse".
+A final "report" will be generated using R markdown - eventually...

 ## Contents